Are you an adviser? Go to Unbiased Pro

 Needless to say, leaving estate planning to intestacy laws usually leaves a blended family unhappy with the arrangement.

-In a similar vein, many spouses are comfortable leaving their assets to their partner on the assumption they will do the right thing and ensure children receive their inheritance.
+Many spouses are comfortable leaving their assets to their partner on the assumption they will do the right thing and ensure children receive their inheritance.

 But over time, the surviving spouse may decide to remarry, and may lose contact with their previous family.